raspberrypilearning/gravity-simulator/en/step_1.md

 ## Introduction

-Create a simulator in Scratch to show the real-life effects of gravity on different planets in our solar system.
+Create a simulator in Scratch to show the real-life effects of gravity on different planets.

 You will:

 - Learn about the force of gravity and how it is calculated.
 - Add and edit a **sprite** and a **backdrop** to set up your project.
 - Create `variables`{:class="block3variables"} to store data.
-- Use an `if`{:class="block3control"} condition to control your project.
+- Use an `if`{:class="block3control"} condition to detect `touch`{:class="block3sensing"}.
 - Insert `multiply operators`{:class="block3operators"} to calculate values.

 --- no-print ---